TheoTime01/Concurrent-Programming-Project/README.md

 ![img8](img/Image8.png)

 The interest here is to study the efficiency in terms of speed of execution of such a calculation as a function of the number of processes in parallel and the number N of partitions of pi.
-We have therefore carried out tests for N=$10^6$ , $10^7$ and $10^8$ :
+We have therefore carried out tests for N= $10^6$ , $10^7$ and $10^8$ :

 ![img9](img/Image9.png)